 Keeping the code in a releasable state is the hallmark of agile development.

-We find small, frequent releases easiest to manage for our SaaS properties.
+We find small, frequent software releases easiest to manage for our SaaS properties.
 For downloadable products, close collaboration between development, operations, and build engineering teams goes a long way.
-These groups should work together to automate releases, and proactively adapt the automation to upcoming changes to the products.
-Many of Atlassian's teams automatically deploy each successful build of master to a test environment.
-When it's time to promote a release to staging, or release it out to customers, these teams can trigger the deploy automation with the push of a button.
+These groups should work together to automate software releases and proactively adapt the automation to upcoming changes to the products.
+Many of Atlassian's teams automatically deploy each successful build of main to a test environment.
+When it's time to promote a software release to staging, or release it out to customers, these teams can trigger the deploy automation with the push of a button.

 As software developers, a software release should be the highlight of our innovation cycle.
 We get to see customers interact with the code we've written and provide feedback.
 Yay!
 Making releases a natural part of your workday makes it easier to get code out to production and enjoy the satisfaction of saying: "That's my code!"